List of The Big Bang Theory franchise characters: Constance "Connie" Tucker ("Meemaw")

 Constance "Connie" Tucker (June Squibb in The Big Bang Theory; guest: season 9 and Annie Potts in Young Sheldon; guest: season 1 in Georgie & Mandy's First Marriage) is Mary's mother, George Sr.'s mother-in-law, and maternal grandmother to Georgie, Sheldon, and Missy, who call her "Meemaw".
 Like Sheldon's other family members, she is also native to Texas and is their neighbor in the town of Medford.
 Connie is depicted as free-spirited, adventurous and outspoken.
 Sheldon sees himself as her favorite grandchild, and Connie nicknames him "Moonpie".
 Sheldon, in turn, is very affectionate toward and protective of her.
-Meemaw is often mentioned by Sheldon but did not appear on the series until episode 14 of season nine, "The Meemaw Manifestation".
+Meemaw is often mentioned by Sheldon but did not appear on the series until episode 14 of season nine, "The Meemaw Materialization".

 In Young Sheldon, recurring themes are her significant gambling habit and active dating life.

 Pastor Jeff Difford

 Pastor Jeff Difford (portrayed by Matt Hobby; main: Young Sheldon seasons 3–7; recurring: seasons 1–2 and Georgie & Mandy's First Marriage) is the upbeat lead pastor of a local Baptist church in Medford that Sheldon's family attends in Young Sheldon.
 Like Mary, he, too, sometimes has friction with Sheldon's atheistic side but often encourages Sheldon to explore his own ideas logically.